Aeropress, the Personal Coffee Maker – Updated October 2020 //

-The aeropress is the most versatile brewing method that allows us to play over and over again.
-It’s also a compromise between a good quality coffee and the limited time available.
+The Aeropress is the most versatile brewing method that allows us to play over and over again.
+It’s also a compromise between making good quality coffee with the limited time available.
 But, on the other hand, it’s also a good friend to bring when going out, avoiding the buzz of the city or when hiking a mountain.

-- ratio between the dose of coffee and the amount of water
+- the ratio between the dose of coffee and the amount of water;

 - manual pressure